• Home

 Jack M. Beermann, Ronald A. Cass, and Colin S. Diver

-• Copyright in a Global Information Economy by Julie E. Cohen, Maureen O'Rourke, Lydia Pallas Loren, and Ruth L. Okediji
+• Copyright in a Global Information Economy by Julie E. Cohen, Maureen A. O'Rourke, Lydia Pallas Loren, and Ruth L. Okediji

 Copyright in a Global Information Economy